Sushan64/Nepali-Quiz-Game/README.md

 ## About the Project

-This Nepali Quiz game was developed in Python as a fun way to challenge yourself on Nepali trivia.
+This Nepali Quiz game was developed in Python as a fun way to challenge yourself on Nepali trivia by Sushan Khatiwada.
 The questions are presented one at a time, and players get immediate feedback on their answers.
 The game keeps track of the score and provides a summary at the end.

 ## Features